ekohn004/soc-blue-team-projects/README.md

 ## Contributions

 This is a personal learning and demonstration repository.
-Suggestions or ideas for future tools are welcome — feel free to open an issue.
+Suggestions or ideas for future tools are welcome.